jypipi/cse15l-lab-reports/lab-report-3-week-6.md

 * Commit and Push via git Commands

-Now let's try to commit and push a change to GitHub in my remote server:
+Now let's try to commit and push a change to GitHub on remote server:

 ```
 # test my SSH connection